 Petitions for retroactive withdrawal are reviewed by a three member faculty subcommittee of the College Committee on Graduate Studies.
 Decisions may only be appealed only if the student is able to present new documentation to support the petition.

 The average time period for a decision on a retroactive withdrawal petition is one to two months but can take longer.
 During the breaks and summer session the committee may not meet frequently which can extend the decision timeframe.

 If your reason for seeking a withdrawal is related to a grievance against the instructor, you must initiate the department’s grievance procedure.
 A list of each department’s official grievance procedure may be found in the College of Liberal Arts & Sciences policies».

-If you believe you are are eligible for retroactive withdrawal, the petition form and further instructions must be obtained directly from COGA in 102 Strong Hall.
-For more information, you may also contact Morgan Swartzlander, 785-864-4201.
+If you are a graduate student and believe you are are eligible for retroactive withdrawal, the petition form and further instructions must be obtained directly from COGA in 102 Strong Hall.
+For more information, you may also contact Morgan Swartzlander at 785-864-4201.

 If you are an undergraduate student in the College of Liberal Arts & Sciences, Guidelines for Retroactive Withdrawal» can be found in the undergraduate policies».
 For more information, you may also contact undergraduate Student Academic Services at 785-864-3500.